yuhangc/personal-website/content/publication/ICRA15b.md

 +++
-title = "Effects of master-slave tool misalignment in a teleoperated surgical robot" date = 2015-05-30 draft = false
+title = "Effects of Master-Slave Tool Misalignment in a Teleoperated Surgical Robot" date = 2015-05-30 draft = false